MicrosoftDocs/dynamics365smb-docs/business-central/across-log-changes.md

 > [!Important]
 > A user's changes are not visible in the **Change Log Entries** until the user's session is restarted, which happens in the following cases:<br /><br />
--The session expired and was refreshed.
+-The session expired and was refreshed.<br />
--The user selected another company or Role Center.
+-The user selected another company or Role Center.<br />
 -The user signed out and back in.

 ## Working with the Change Log